The Mountains-to-Sea Trail celebrated 40 years in 2017!

 Thanks to the 350 MST Friends who gathered in Elkin on March 24-26 to kick off celebrations of the trail’s 40th Anniversary.
 It was a weekend of song, history, big visions, and inspiration enjoyed by everyone from MST founders to new friends.
 Elkin pulled out all the stops to welcome MST friends with a full schedule of hikes, paddles, art, Revolutionary War reenactments and more.
 Farm to Feet, the title sponsor of the event, even gave all attendees a free pair of MST socks!
 Click here for photos and videos from the event.

 Thursday, May 4 to Friday, May 5 – Elkin

-The 2nd biennial conference will provide an opportunity for elected officials, government staff, and tourism leaders of communities along the MST to learn how they can make the trail a success in their area.
-Please contact Kate Dixon, email@example.com or 919-825-0297, ext.
-701, if you are interested in learning more.
+The 2nd biennial conference provided an opportunity for elected officials, government staff, and tourism leaders of communities along the MST to learn how they can make the trail a success in their area.
+All the conference presentations – by experts in a diversity of fields – are available in our dropbox folder.